jmadinlab/traits/public/download.md

 Data can be directly downloaded for one or more [coral species](/species), [traits](/traits), [locations](/locations), [resources](/resources) or [methodologies](/methodologies) by using the checkboxes on the corresponding pages and clicking <label class="label label-success">Download</label>.
 A zipped folder is downloaded containing two files:

-1. A csv-formatted data file containing all publicly avaiable data for your selection/s, which includes contextual data by default.
-You can choose to exclude contextual data, include taxonomic detail and/or retrieve global estimates only.
+1. A csv-formatted data file containing all publicly available data for the selection/s, which include/s contextual data by default.
+The downloader can choose to exclude contextual data, include taxonomic detail and/or retrieve global estimates only.
-2. A csv-formatted resource file containing all the resources (papers) that correspond with the data.
-You are expected to cite the data using these resources correctly.
+2. A csv-formatted resource file containing all the resources (primary and secondary) that correspond with the data.
+Researchers are expected to cite the data using these resources correctly.

 Files in csv-format can be opened in spreadsheet applications (e.g., OpenOffice, Excel, Numbers) or loaded into R using `read.csv()`.

 #### Controlled downloads

-Every data page in the database can be loaded in four formats: html, csv, resources or zip.
-For example, for traits:
+Every data page in the database can be loaded in four formats: .html, .csv, /resources.csv or .zip.
+For example, for Traits:

 - <http://coraltraits.org/traits/105> returns the html page for trait_id 105 (i.e., growth form).
 - <http://coraltraits.org/traits/105.csv> returns the growth form data in CSV format.
 - <http://coraltraits.org/traits/105/resources.csv> returns the resources corresponding with the data.
 - <http://coraltraits.org/traits/105.zip> returns the zipped folder with both data and resource files.

-Similarly for corals:
+Similarly for Corals:

 - <http://coraltraits.org/species/80> returns the html page for coral_id 80 (*Acropora hyacinthus*).
 - <http://coraltraits.org/species/80.csv> returns *Acropora hyacinthus* data in CSV format.
 - <http://coraltraits.org/species/80/resources.csv> returns the resource list corresponding with the data.
 - <http://coraltraits.org/species/80.zip> returns the zipped folder with both data and resource files.

-And so on for locations, resources and methodologies.
+The same pattern applies for Locations, Resources, Standards, Methodologies and Enterers.

-To control the download of contextual data, taxonomic detail and/or global estimates, append the desired combination to the web address.
-By default, `taxonomic` detail is "off", `contextual` data is "on", and `global` estimates only is "off".
+To control the download of contextual data, taxonomic detail or limit to global estimates (i.e., species-level data only), append the desired combination to the web address.
+By default, taxonomic detail is "off", contextual data is "on", and global estimates only is "off".
 The following examples demonstrate how to use web address syntax to control your download:

 - <http://coraltraits.org/locations/132.csv?taxonomy=on> returns taxonomic detail, including morphological and molecular family and synonyms.
 - <http://coraltraits.org/locations/132.csv?taxonomy=on&contextual=off> returns taxonomic detail and no contextual data.
 - <http://coraltraits.org/locations/132.csv?contextual=off> returns no contextual data (with defaults for taxonomic detail and global estimates).
 - <http://coraltraits.org/locations/132.csv?taxonomy=on&contextual=off&global=on> returns taxonomic detail, no contextual data, and only global estimates of traits.

-#### Direct R imports
+#### Importing data directly into R

-Using web address syntax described above, you can import data directly into the R statistical programming language.
+Using web address syntax described above, you can download and import data directly into the R statistical programming language (R Development Team 2015).
 The benefits of directly importing data into R are that you always have the most up-to-date version of data, and you can avoid keeping local copies.
-The database uses a secure connection protocol (https) and so the `RCurl` package needs to be installed and loaded.
+The database uses a secure connection protocol (https) and so the RCurl package needs to be installed and loaded.
 The following R code will directly import all publicly available growth form data directly into R.

     download <- textConnection(getURL("https://coraltraits.org/traits/105.csv"))
     data <- read.csv(download, as.is=TRUE)